xibosignage/xibo-manual/source/en/xmds.md

 {
 	"currentLayoutId": "The ID of the Current Layout", "availableSpace": "The bytes of available space",
-	"totalSpace": "The bytes of total space"
+	"totalSpace": "The bytes of total space",
-}
+	"lastCommandSuccess": "Whether or not the last received Command was executed successfully", "deviceName": "The name of the physical device", "timeZone": "An IANA timezone identifier for the Displays timezone" }
 ```